-A Data Sharing project has been established for registered teams competing in RoboNation's autonomous competitions.
+A Data Sharing project has been established for registered teams competing in RoboNation's RoboSub, RoboSub, and RobotX competitions.
 This project aims to increase collaboration between teams and to provide access to shared resources and test data to validate and debug the reliability and robustness of teams' machine vision algorithms.
 Access information is provided in the team registration process, outlined in Section 5.1.